 He gives generic observations about Indians being not ethical, hygienic.
 In another section he wants his professionals to be culturally sensitive.
 What about sensitivity to your own culture, or that is not relevant because that does not lead to any business.
 He sums up the whole purpose of being professional in the last chapter where he wants people to be professional otherwise customers will go elsewhere.
 This is a perfect expectation as a business, but not as professional or as a human being.
 For me, professional behavior leads to a good quality of life for the society as a whole.

-The book is already a best seller and I see most people raving about it.
-Well, some examples in the book are good and they would remind you of the people who have been professional in your life and how you have appreciated them and their behavior.
+The Professional book is already a best seller.
+I see most people raving about it.
+Well, some examples in the book are good.
+And they would remind you of the people who have been professional in your life.
+And how you have appreciated them and their behavior.
 But then I think anyone with a bit of experience would have such stories to share.
 Is there anything new that the author brings to light, I doubt.

 Read the book The Professional if you have plans to join Mindtree or do business with them.
 You would know what is expected of you.

 Buy this book The Professional by Subroto Bagchi at Amazon